chunkitmax/node-futu-api/README.md

 ```

 ## Usage
-⚠️ Sometimes types on interface may be misleading because of poor definition in official protobuf files.
+⚠️ Sometimes types on interface may be misleading due to backward compatibility.
 Please refer to those files if you have trouble about types.
+Those enums are most likely to be found in Qot_Common or Trd_Common
 For example (Qot_GetStaticInfo.proto):
 ```protobuf
 message C2S